Evaluator Engine

 /B), 2-byte (/Hor/h), or 4-byte (/Lor/l) length prefixes, supporting big-endian and little-endian byte order - Regex: Binary-safe regex matching via

 regex::bytes::Regex./cenables case-insensitive matching,/sadvances the relative-offset anchor to match-start instead of match-end, and/lmeasures the scan window in lines instead of bytes (with an 8192-byte hard cap).
-Multi-line regex matching is always on via unconditionalREG_NEWLINE, so^/$match at line boundaries regardless of/l. - Search: Bounded literal pattern scan via
+Multi-line regex matching is always on via unconditionalREG_NEWLINE, so^/$match at line boundaries regardless of/l. - Search: Bounded literal pattern scan with flag support.

 Floating-Point Type Reading (evaluator/types/float.rs):